Gramercy Property Trust Could Become A Dominant Dividend Machine

 The company is now closing in on $1.6 billion and way ahead of its goal - actually a year ahead of schedule.
 As you can see below, GPT is an Office and Industrial REIT, focused heavily on Industrial:

-As of Q3-16 GPT had 63.9% Industrial and 29.8% Office (exposure), and as the above chart illustrates, the company has significantly reduced its exposure to office (was 48% and now is 29%).
+As of Q3-16, GPT had 63.9% Industrial and 29.8% Office (exposure), and as the above chart illustrates, the company has significantly reduced its exposure to office (was 48% and now is 29%).
 As Gordon DuGan, CEO of GPT explained:

 And with the stuff under contract and awarded, we get up to 67% industrial.